-Subjects Georgia High School Diploma English 4 Units Including: 1 Unit 9 th Grade Literature/Composition 1 Unit American Literature/Composition 2 additional English units Mathematics 4 Units Including: GSE Algebra 1 GSE Geometry GSE Algebra 2 1 additional math unit Science 4 Units Including: 1 Unit Biology 1 Unit Chemistry or Earth Systems or Environmental Science 1 Unit Physics or Physical Science 1 additional science unit Social Studies 3 Units including: 1 Unit World History 1 Unit United States History 1⁄2 Unit American Government/Civics 1⁄2 Unit Economics CTAE World Language Fine Arts 3 Units from any of these areas Though there is no World Language requirement for the Georgia High School diploma, students planning to enroll in ANY post-secondary institution are strongly encouraged to earn two units of credit in the same modern language/Latin.
+Subjects Georgia High School Diploma English 4 Units Including: 1 Unit Literature/Composition I 1 Unit Literature/Composition II 2 additional English units Mathematics 4 Units Including: GSE Algebra 1 GSE Geometry GSE Advanced Algebra (new name for Algebra 2) 1 additional math unit Science 4 Units Including: 1 Unit Biology 1 Unit Chemistry or Earth Systems or Environmental Science 1 Unit Physics or Physical Science 1 additional science unit Social Studies 3 Units including: 1 Unit World History 1 Unit United States History 1⁄2 Unit American Government/Civics 1⁄2 Unit Economics CTAE World Language Fine Arts 3 Units from any of these areas Though there is no World Language requirement for the Georgia High School diploma, students planning to enroll in ANY post- secondary institution are strongly encouraged to earn two units of credit in the same modern language/Latin.
 NOTE: Students planning to enter or transfer into a University System of Georgia institution MUST take two units of the same modern language/Latin.
 All students are encouraged to complete a college and/or career pathway by earning 3 units of credit in a coherent series of courses leading to college readiness and/or a career readiness certificate endorsed by related industries.
 Students may choose from any of the CTAE pathways, a fine arts pathway, a world language pathway, or an advanced academic pathway.
 See your professional school counselor for specific pathway courses.
 Health and Physical Education 1 Unit Including: 1⁄2 Unit Health 1⁄2 Unit Personal Fitness NOTE: Students who earn 3 units in JROTC will have met the health & personal fitness requirement.
-Electives 4 Units
+Electives 4 Units TOTAL UNITS MINIMUM 23 Units